-The Circuit is to be found in West Berkshire and the North Hampshire, roughly between the M4 in the north and the A303 in the south.
+The Circuit is to be found in West Berkshire and North Hampshire, roughly between the M4 in the north and the A303 in the south.
 It is bisected by the A34.
 It is the most northerly Circuit of the Southampton District of the Methodist Church.

 The Kennet and Test Valley Circuit Meeting are the Circuit's managing trustees.
 A variety of groups and committees works under the authority of the Circuit Meeting, including the Circuit Leadership Team and the Circuit Local Preachers' and Worship Leaders Meeting.
 A small team of preachers take Sunday services across the Circuit, with a 'Circuit Plan' of such services published each quarter.